Council 8215 Archives

 Thank You...

-To our many sponsors and donors, and to all those who purchased a ticket and showed up to celebrate our 6th Annual Celebrity Dinner.
-Thank You!
-Thank You!
-Thank You!
+To our incredible sponsors and donors, and to everyone who bought a ticket and came out to celebrate our 6th Annual Celebrity Dinner—thank you!
+Thank you!
+Thank you!
+Your enthusiasm and support made the night unforgettable.